Rush of iPhone 15 Pro Max pre-orders means deliveries will be delayed

-Apple Inc.’s new iPhone 15 Pro Max quickly saw initial delivery times slip into October as the new flagship device went on sale for pre-orders on Friday, suggesting strong demand for the most-expensive model.
+(Bloomberg) — Apple Inc.’s new iPhone 15 Pro quickly saw initial delivery times slip well into November as the new flagship device went on sale for pre-orders on Friday, suggesting strong demand for the most-expensive models.

 Four iPhone 15 models became available for pre-order on Friday in several countries.
-The Pro Max, which starts at $1,199, saw its first deliveries slip from Sept.
-22 to as late as Oct.
-16 just minutes after pre-orders began at 5 a.m. in California.
-Delays affected all colors of the model — blue, natural, black and white — and most storage capacities.
+The high-end Pro Max model, which starts at $1,199, saw its first deliveries slip from Sept.
+22 to as late as mid-November in the US after pre-orders began at 5 a.m. in California.
+Orders for the blue and block iPhone Pro Max models saw delays as late as Oct.
+16, while the natural and white models were delayed to Nov.
+13. Delays affected all storage capacities of the iPhone 15 Pro Max.

+China is also seeing shipment delays to November for all iPhone 15 Pro Max models, while the UK is showing seven- to eight-week delays for some versions of the device.
+Canada is showing six- to seven-week wait times and India is showing delays as high as eight weeks for a more limited set of models.
+These delays could continue to grow as pre-orders are placed.

+The standard iPhone 15 Pro with a smaller screen is also seeing delays, affecting all colors in some storage capacities.
+The wait time for those phones, which start at $999, is as late as Oct.
+9 as of Friday morning.
+So far, the only base-level iPhone 15 model seeing delays is the iPhone 15 Plus in pink in all storage capacities.

+Read More: Apple’s iPhone 15 Debut Includes Higher Price on Top Model

-The delayed timelines are impacting home deliveries, while many of Apple’s about 270 retail stores in the U.S. still have Day 1 availability for in-store pickup.
-China is seeing shipment delays of four to five weeks already for the iPhone 15 Pro Max.
+The delayed timelines are affecting home deliveries, while some of Apple’s about 270 retail stores in the US still have day one availability for in-store pick up.
+The iPhone 15 Pro Max in natural titanium appears to be the hottest seller so far, seeing the most limited remaining availability at stores.

 The Pro Max starting price is $100 more than last year and the clamoring for pre-orders suggests Apple’s pricing strategy isn’t losing it customers.

-The standard iPhone 15 Pro with a smaller screen is seeing more limited delays, affecting the natural titanium model in some storage capacities.
-The lower-end iPhone 15 and iPhone 15 Plus models aren’t immediately showing delays on Apple’s website.

 When pre-order availability began, many users reported that they were unable to place orders for several minutes and that Apple’s mobile store app crashed at launch or during the order process.
+The issues mostly impacted users attempting to trade-in an old iPhone or use Apple’s annual upgrade program.
 That may also suggest strong initial demand.

 The iPhone 15 Pro line is a significant update from last year’s models, adding a titanium casing, improved zoom for the camera and a faster processor built on 3-nanometer architecture.